Iván Pérez (footballer, born 1976): Club career

 Coming from Real Madrid's youth system, Madrid-born Pérez became a professional in 1994 with the reserves.
 He made his first appearance with the first team the next season.

 Whilst under contract, Pérez had a loan spell with CF Extremadura, leaving in summer 1997 to sign for Real Betis.
 He later played briefly in the French Ligue 1 with FC Girondins de Bordeaux, before joining Deportivo de La Coruña on a five-year contract in 1999.

-With the Galicians, Pérez was a member of the 1999–2000 championship-winning squad, but only featured in three La Liga matches throughout the campaign, totalling just ten appearances over the course of three seasons in spite of consistenly being his side's top scorer in preseason.
-He scored his only goal on 9 March 2000, a fruitless 2–1 home win against Arsenal in the round of 16 of the UEFA Cup after a 5–1 loss in England.
+With the Galicians, Pérez was a member of the 1999–2000 championship-winning squad, but only featured in three La Liga matches throughout the campaign, totalling just ten appearances over the course of three seasons in spite of consistently being his side's top scorer in preseason.
+He scored his only goal on 9 March 2000, in a 2–1 home win against Arsenal in the round of 16 of the UEFA Cup after a 5–1 loss in England.

 Following loan stints at CD Numancia and CD Leganés, Pérez retired aged 29 after one year with Segunda División B club Girona FC.

 International career

-In arguably the finest moment of his career, Pérez scored the only goal in the 1998 UEFA European Under-21 Championship final, as Spain beat Greece.
+Pérez scored the only goal in the 1998 UEFA European Under-21 Championship final, as Spain beat Greece.
 He also found the net in the quarter-finals of the tournament.